1ST READING – ACTS 5: 27-32, 40-41

 Why 153 fish?
 One idea from St. Jerome is that there were 153 different kinds of fish, so the catch was all-encompassing.
 The number symbolizes the fact that some day all people of all nations will be gathered together to Jesus Christ.
 The net stands for the Church; and there is room in the Church for all people of all nations (p.
 284).
 Like it says in Lumen Gentium from Vatican II: The Church works and prays diligently with great hope that everyone in the whole world will ultimately join together as the People of God.

 Why “more than these”?
 It could be that Jesus swept his hands around the boat, nets, equipment and catch and meant more than this life Peter had.
 Or perhaps Jesus meant more than the other disciples, fore-shadowing Peter’s place in the early church (p.
 285).
 Either way, Jesus asks Peter 3 times of his love, giving him a chance at forgiveness and rehabilitation.
-Of course, Jesus had forgiven him already, but perhaps Peter still clung to the guilt.
+Of course, Jesus had forgiven him already, but maybe Peter still clung to guilt.

 Love costs.
 Peter’s love for Jesus brought him both a task and a cross.
 Love always involves responsibility and sacrifice.
 It is the cost of discipleship; it is what ‘picking up our cross’ is all about.
 The cutting edge of love is not dying for the other but living for the other.
 It is caring for the other for their own sake, regardless of consequences.
 (Celebration, April 2001 &2004) How does this group compare with the Sanhedrin in the 1st reading?